-- Scope 3 – These involve indirect emissions (not included in Scope 2) that occur in the value chain of a company, including both upstream and downstream emissions.
+These involve indirect emissions (not included in Scope 2) that occur in the value chain of a company, including both upstream and downstream emissions.
 This might be in goods and services purchased, upstream and downstream transportation and distribution as well as employee and business travel, leased assets and waste generated during operations.
-Typically, we find for the average business, over 90% of their CO2 emissions lie in the Scope 3.

 In response to demands from customers, employees, and regulators, organizations are stepping up efforts on reporting and net-zero commitments.
-Reporting on Scope 1 and 2 emissions will be crucial for many businesses and many need to prepare to report emissions across the entire value chain (Scope 3).
+Reporting on Scope 1 and 2 emissions will be crucial for many businesses and many need to prepare to report emissions across Scope 3 and the entire value chain.

 Going beyond this and working towards net-zero is now seen by many as critical to the future success of business and humanity.
-A notable program is the Science Based Targets Initiatives’ (SBTi) new Corporate Net-Zero Standard provides guidance for companies to effectively set meaningful science-based targets to do exactly that during their net-zero and decarbonization journeys, using effective and robust reporting.
+A notable program is the Science Based Targets Initiatives’ (SBTi), and the new Corporate Net-Zero Standard provides guidance for companies to effectively set meaningful science-based targets to do exactly that during their net-zero and decarbonization journeys.
 Developed through extensive stakeholder consultation, the standard provides a mechanism for target-setting across a range of sectors, allowing companies to exhibit their carbon-reduction efforts and respond to demands for climate action.

-The framework is comprised of four key elements: first, setting short-term targets; second, setting long-term targets; third, addressing value chain emissions and fourth; achieving net-zero emissions.
+The framework comprises four key elements: first, setting short-term targets; second, setting long-term targets; third, addressing value chain emissions; and fourth, achieving net-zero emissions.

-Companies who put effective processes in place through emissions reporting, underpinned by frameworks such as the standard set out by the SBTi, will reap rewards in both the short and longer-term.
-They can see improved transparency, customer trust, brand, and reputation, to facilitating positive engagement with both employees and consumers.
+Companies that put effective processes in place through emissions reporting, underpinned by frameworks such as the standard set out by the SBTi, will reap rewards in both the short and longer term.
+They can see improved transparency and customer trust as well as better brand reputation, facilitating positive engagement with both employees and consumers.
 See our research report Investing in a Sustainable Supply Chain for the facts and figures.

 Moreover, through reporting, businesses can identify key value chain players and the associated hotspots and weaknesses they bring, allowing for a better understanding of their exposure so they can better resource, energy, and climate-related risks.